 Bad driving habits can exacerbate the regular wear and tear of vehicles, leading to higher and more frequent maintenance costs.
 However, the data obtained from the vehicle tracking system can be analyzed to identify instances of potentially dangerous driving behavior.
 Fleet managers can identify weak drivers and make an effort to improve their driving behavior through appropriate training and guidance.
 Better driving behavior will directly translate to less fuel used and less complaints made.

-Every construction business, no matter how big or small, can improve the way they manage their vehicles by using GPS tracking for construction purposes.
+Every construction business, no matter how big or small, can improve the way they manage their vehicles by using GPS tracking for construction.
 By tapping into real-time fleet data, fleet managers can make smart and timely decisions to improve the productivity of a fleet.